-MasterWord recognizes that each encounter is unique in its cultural and linguistic demands and actively customizes service provisions to achieve effective communication access to the Deaf, Hard of Hearing, and DeafBlind community.
+MasterWord recognizes that every encounter is unique in its cultural and linguistic demands and actively customizes service provisions to achieve effective communication access to the Deaf, Hard-of-Hearing, and DeafBlind community.

 The most effective and often preferred form of communication access is Sign Language (American Sign Language, Certified Deaf, SEE, etc.) and Tactile Interpreting for longer, complex interactions.